 We've split the remainder of this article into sections for four of the most common goals of team building activities.
-Click the headings below to jump to each section and find activities that meet your chosen goal.
+Use the links at the top of the page to skip to the section that's most relevant to your business.

 Choose these activities if poor, slow or miscommunication is a problem at your business or within or between specific teams.

 - One half of the pair, the speaker, is given an image of a simple object or shape.
 To save on printing costs, use smartphones or tablets or draw the object by hand on some scrap paper.

 - The speaker must describe the image to their partner, the listener - without using specific words that giveaway what the object is.
 The listener must attempt to draw the object based on their partner's description.

 - For example, the speaker might be given an image of a deckchair.
 Instead of referring to the chair's features by name, they must use other nouns and adjectives that relate to positions, sizes, and shapes.

 - After a set amount of time, or once the speaker has finished, compare the drawings.
 The listener can then suggest how the drawer could have improved their description.

 This activity is trickier than it first appears, but you can make it even more difficult.

 Don't allow the listener to ask questions.
 Only allow the listener to ask yes/no questions.
 Use complex images.

 If you aren't aware of geocaching, it's essentially a global treasure hunt.
 There are millions of 'geocaches' hidden around the world.
 These physical containers often house little more than a log to record your find, but geocaching is still an addictive and enjoyable outdoors activity.